 In the previous section, we talked about how the Revenue lever is inseparable from the levers before it and after it.
 How high do you think the closing rate will be for sales if 80% of the contacts they talked to were already decided?

 What kind of closing rate will a salesperson have when the contact is calling to say, “take my money!”?

-If activation is done right, that will be the experience more often than the salesperson having to overcome objection after objection.
+If activation is done right, that will be the experience more often than having to overcome objection after objection.

-This lever should also live inseparable from the lever before and after it.
+This lever should also live inseparably from the lever before and after it.

-It does no good to grow lead generation by 100% month over month if the majority of the leads were never going to be qualified to buy.
-Yet, a lot of marketing teams (and agencies) rejoice in their lead generation numbers and ignore the fact that few of them are becoming opportunities.
+It does no good to grow lead generation by 100% month over month if the majority of the leads were never going to buy.
+Yet, a lot of marketing teams (and agencies) celebrate their lead generation numbers and ignore the fact that few of them are becoming opportunities.

-Your lead generation efforts must embody all of these answers.
 It’s okay if that means you don’t actually convert unqualified leads.
-Sure, the overall number (vanity metric) will be lower.
+Sure, the overall number of leads (vanity metric) will be lower.
 But the growth impact will be higher.

 This is the fun one!